okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/faqs/index.md

 For SAML, follow [our guide](/docs/guides/build-sso-integration/) to get started with the integration process using the [App Integration Wizard](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Apps_App_Integration_Wizard).

-For SCIM, follow [our guide](/docs/guides/build-provisioning-integration/) here to get started with the integration process using our SCIM templates.
+For SCIM, follow [our guide](/docs/guides/build-provisioning-integration/) to get started with the integration process using our SCIM templates.

 After your application is ready for Okta to review, submit it to us through the [OIN Manager](https://oinmanager.okta.com), where you can also track review status.
 Get stuck or have questions?
 Email <developers@okta.com>.

 **Q: What's the process after I have submitted my app using the OIN Manager?**

 After you submit your app integration, the OIN Operations team reviews and tests your integration.
-We will reach out to you directly if your integration does not pass the review, requires a re-submission, or if we need additional information from you.
+We will reach out to you directly if your integration doesn't pass the review, requires a re-submission, or if we need additional information from you.
 As soon as the review is complete, the integration is promoted to the public Okta Integration Network app catalog.
 Typical review time is two weeks, and you can track the progress of your submissions in the OIN Manager.

 Have you submitted an app but haven't seen a change in the review status in the [OIN Manager](https://oinmanager.okta.com)?
 Send an email to <developers@okta.com>.

-**Q: I am an ISV having issues integrating my app or have questions about single sign-on support in my app.
+**Q: I am an ISV having issues integrating my app or have questions about Single Sign-On support in my app.
 How do I contact Okta?**

 If you have any technical questions, you can submit them to <developers@okta.com> or post your questions on our [Developer Forum](https://devforum.okta.com/).

 **Q: I am an ISV whose app is already listed in the OIN.
 How do I request changes or updates to the existing integration?**

-Submit your application with the changes as you would if your application were not listed in the OIN.
-After your submission goes under review by Okta, we compare your submission against the existing customer-facing version, and update it accordingly.
-If there are special instructions you'd like to provide to us, add them in the Additional Instructions text box on the submission form.
+Submit your application with the changes as you would if your application wasn't listed in the OIN.
+When Okta reviews your submission, we compare your submission against the existing customer-facing version, and update it accordingly.
+If there are special instructions you'd like to provide to us, add them in the **Additional Instructions** text box on the submission form.
 We will reach out to you directly with any questions.

 **Q: If I submit my app with a set of attributes, can I then add attributes during the testing phase of the app?**

 Yes.
 You can add attributes to the app you are testing in your dev org.
 Email <developers@okta.com> with the changes.

-**Q: After my app has been published, and I add additional attributes, how do I republish my app?
+**Q: After my app is published, and I add additional attributes, how do I republish my app?
 Can I republish frequently?**

 Yes, you can republish your app, but we recommend you don't do it frequently.
 Your app goes through the Okta QA process every time you add additional attributes.